🎁Recevez Une BoĂźte GRATUITE d'OmĂ©ga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 • Luteal phase

-1) First phase of your menstrual cycle: you have your period
+1) First phase of your menstrual cycle: you get your period

-Your menstrual cycle begins when your period arrives: These can last for a few days, or even a week.
-Your body "expels" the uterine lining and the unfertilised egg from your previous cycle because you didn't get pregnant.
+Your menstrual cycle begins when your period arrives: it may last a few days or even a week.
+Your body “expels” the uterine lining and the unfertilised egg from your previous cycle because you did not become pregnant.

 2) Second phase of your menstrual cycle: preparing for ovulation